Classification theorems for operators preserving zeros in a strip: Strip preservers for real polynomials

 \subsection{Real strip preservers}

 Recall that $H$ is defined to be the open upper half-plane.
 We use the notation that for a set of polynomials $\SS$,

-An operator which is a non-degenerate preserver of real zeroed polynomials must be either stability preserving or \emph{stability reversing} \cite{BB1}, meaning either $T(\PP(H))\subseteq \PP(H)\cup\{0\}$ or $T(\PP(H))\subseteq \PP^*(H)\cup\{0\}$.
+An operator which preserves real zeroed polynomials must be either stability preserving or \emph{stability reversing} \cite{BB1}, meaning either $T(\PP(H))\subseteq \PP(H)\cup\{0\}$ or $T(\PP(H))\subseteq \PP^*(H)\cup\{0\}$.
 A salient feature of the class $\PPD$ is that preserving the strip of width $\mu$ is equivalent to either preserving or reversing $\PPD$.
 This yields the following ``characterization'' of real strip preservers.

 \begin{proposition} Let $T:\RR_n[z]\to\RR[z]$ be a linear operator. \\ Then $T:\SS_\mu\cap\RR_n[z]\to\SS_\mu(\RR)\cup\{0\}$ if and only if either \theenumi{\roman{enumi}} \begin{enumerate}\itemsep 2pt \item $\dim_\RR(T)\le 2$ and $T$ has the form